Wondermom » Kindness » Blessing Bag Ideas for Random Acts of Kindness

 Disclosure: This post may include affiliate links.
 As an affiliate, I earn from qualifying purchases.

-Practicing random acts of kindness and charitable giving has always been important to me.
-Teaching my children compassion for others is just as important to me.
-I look for age-appropriate ways to include my children in caring for our community.
+Practicing random acts of kindness and charitable giving has always been important to me, so teaching my children compassion for others is just as important.
+If you feel the same way, you’ll be glad to know there are age-appropriate ways to include children in caring for the community.

 Our family has a long tradition of making blessing bags for the homeless this time of year.
 We’ve been making homeless care packages as a family since my children were as young as three years old.